jkeifer/410Labs/Lab4/README.md

 This lab is worth a total of
 30 points.
 Following the grading breakdown outlined in the code guidelines for the course, comments, format/style/readability, variable names, and the user interface are each worth 12.5 percent of the points.
 Proper programming structures and logic are worth 25 percent of the total.
 Meeting the assignment requirements outlined above is worth an additional 25 percent.

-Code that does not make a reasonable attempt to address any part of the requirements above will get an automatic 0.
+Code that does not make a reasonable attempt to address one of the two parts of the lab will lose all points for the omitted part.
+A submission that does not make a reasonable attempt to address any part of the requirements above will get an automatic 0.